DanceOfEternity/scripthub/README.md

 Authors And Other Script Owners.

 !
-DanceOfEternity#0001 : The Hub Creator And Scripter Of The Other Game Scripts.
+DanceOfEternity#0001 : The Hub Creator And Scripter Of The Game Scripts.

 For Executors : loadstring(game:HttpGet("https://raw.githubusercontent.com/DanceOfEternity/scripthub/main/"..game.PlaceId..".lua"))()